 Older children are encouraged to bring a piece of fruit or vegetable (carrot, celery etc) to eat during morning play (NOT biscuits, crisps or chocolate).
 Please support us in these efforts to develop healthy eating habits.

 Children may bring a packed lunch for their mid-day meal, or you may buy a school dinner which is cooked on the premises.
 There is a wealth of evidence now about the effect of food on children's behaviour and concentration.
 We therefore ask you to please consider carefully what you provide for your child each day if they bring a packed lunch.
-Sweets are not allowed, but we also discourage chocolate bars and an over-reliance on processed snacks.
+Sweets are not allowed, but we also discourage chocolate bars and an over-reliance on processed snacks and fried foods.
 Please also avoid nuts as we have a number of children with nut allergies and need to minimise the risk of them coming into contact with any form of nuts.
 Sandwiches and fresh fruit are ideal, providing the right kind of energy for your child to make the most of their afternoon in school.